Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-2/day-1/lecture-materials/intro-to-javascript-objects.md

 	var msg = 'hello' -->  msg | 'hello'
 	```

 - But objects are complex/reference types because they can hold multiple pieces of data...

-### How Variables Reference an Object

 - Objects, including Arrays, Functions, etc. are stored in a separate part of memory known as the _heap_.
 A variable for an object has as its value a "reference" (think pointer):